signed/sandboxes/sandbox-spring/bean-validation/README.md

 I do not know how to configure this and it feels wrong.
 I figured out how to do this.
 Look at ExceptionsToResponseTranslator

+Perhaps providing a own implementation of ErrorAttributes as Bean would work too.

 ## How to validate optional fields ##